-Publicly-funded Nursing Homes.
+Public funded Nursing Homes.

-- Development of telecare which is especially relevant for individuals that can use that support to live an independent life; - Development of voucher schemes to be redeemed for care received at home.
+- Development of telecare which is especially relevant for individuals that with such support can live an independent life - Development of voucher schemes to be redeemed for care received at home

-8.4 Limitations and Need of Further Evidence
+8.4 Limitations and need of further evidence

 The evidence of long-term care supports, and subsidies is limited.
-This is because the evidence is often from a few numbers of countries which have good evidence from surveys and publicly available statistics.
-However, the increasing attention by both national and international organisations is changing this perspective.
+This is because of the evidence common often form a few numbers of countries which have good evidence form surveys and publicly available statistics.
+However, the increasing attention by both national and international organisation is changing this perspective.